Album Elegans Catawba Rhododendron

 An attractive broadleaf evergreen shrub with white and shell pink flowers with a yellow-green blotch in spring, and an upright rounded habit; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Album Elegans Catawba Rhododendron is bathed in stunning clusters of white trumpet-shaped flowers with shell pink overtones and a chartreuse blotch at the ends of the branches in mid spring, which emerge from distinctive fuchsia flower buds.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The large narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Album Elegans Catawba Rhododendron is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.